-Inspired have five different models of bike, with different parts specifications available.
-These models are the Flow, the Fourplay, the Arcade, the Hex and the Skye.
+Inspired have four different models of bike in their current line-up, with different parts specifications available.
+These models are the Flow, the Fourplay, the Arcade and the Hex.

 - The Flow range is Inspired's entry level bike, aimed at beginners but also capable of being ridden by intermediate and advanced riders.
 It uses a simpler frame and fork design (based on previous generation Fourplays) to keep costs down, without sacrificing strength or performance.
 The Flow is available in 20", 22" and 24" wheel sizes.

 - The Fourplay is the frame that started it all for Inspired, over 13 years ago!
 Designed to be a 'do everything' bike, sitting squarely in between 'street' and 'trials', it allow riders the ability to ride a wide variety of lines on all kinds of obstacles and terrain.
 Constructed from aluminium to make it stiff, strong and light, the Fourplay has new features for 2021 such as through axles, a tapered head tube and integrated sprung tensioner.
 The Fourplay is available with 24" wheels only.

 - The Arcade is the only bike that Inspired make with a steel frame and fork - a nod to it's BMX-influenced origins.
 The sleeker steel tubing might give the Arcade a slightly old school look, but the aggressive geometry means that it's capable of all the new school moves!
 Designed to be tough enough to handle progressive street trials moves from riders like Inspired pro team rider John Langlois, the Arcade is great for riders with a more street-influenced attitude.
 The Arcade is available with 24" wheels only.